What Does Teen Dating Violence Look Like?

 There are many reasons why survivors might not reach out for help.
 They may feel embarrassed or ashamed of their situation and want to avoid bringing unwanted attention to what they may view as a personal failure.
 Some teenagers may worry about what their parents or friends will say when they find out.

 If you are the parent of a teen who you suspect is in a violent relationship, let them know they would not be in trouble for coming to you for help.
 If a teenager feels they are going to be judged or punished for their relationship or what has happened, they may choose to stay quiet instead of talking to you about it.
-Creating a safe environment in which they can open up to you makes it more likely they’ll get the support they need if they’re ever in trouble.
+Creating a safe environment where they can open up to you makes it more likely they'll get the support they need if they're ever in trouble.

 Help for the abuser